top of page

 • Advanced Firefighter Rescue (16 hours | Monday - Tuesday)

 This 2-day course is intended to expand on the current SFT RIC OPS course.
 Students will have an opportunity to work through simulated RIC activation's and be put in situations that will make them have to think outside the box.
 Day one is ground school, meant to build upon your current knowledge, skills, & abilities (KSA).
 Day-2 is all scenarios where you will utilize these KSA when deployed to rescue a down FF.
 In these scenarios you will utilize many of the following skills: breaking / breaching, shoring / cribbing, PAC CAN reports, air options, packaging, drags & carries, and FF out a window and down a ladder.
 Students will also be required to build and operated basic rope systems.
-Frank Nasca, Matt Barnes
+Frank Nasca

 • Residential Search Operations and VEIS (8 Hours | Wednesday)

 Rescue is always the first priority for any fire department.
 To ensure an efficient search and effective rescue techniques, we must continually practice and train.
 This class will cover search techniques such as Oriented Search, Directed Search, civilian drags, carries, and removals from the building.
 Students will also leave with a renewed understanding of what is often a misunderstood and underutilized rescue practice: Vent, Enter, Isolate, and Search (VEIS).
 When understood and used properly, VEIS is an effective way of searching for and removing victims from a building.
 This class is designed to improve your skills and make you a more effective firefighter.
-Frank Nasca, Matt Barnes
+Matt Barnes

 • Famous Firetown Truck Academy (40 Hours | Monday - Friday)